magicse/tinyllamas-ncnn/README.md

 ### Use the resulting binary

 When run with a wrong number of arguments, the binary prints out usage information.

+### Use Meta's Llama 2 weights (untested)

+We first convert Llama 2 weights into llama2.c's binary format using export_meta_llama_bin.py, then convert it into llama2.c's PyTorch format for export to TorchScript using bin2pt.py.
+Then go through the same steps as described above.

+Note that due to the implementation being memory-inefficient, you might need more than 64 GB of memory even for converting the 7B model.

 ## License